Home Up Search

 HY 130 will not fracture in a brittle manor and will yield and bend before breaking.
 The strength of the Heat Affected Zone will not deteriorate to the degree of 4130.
 If it is decided to use a material of this type then weld joint and procedure tests should be made and the resulting welds tested.

 My strong recommendation is to have some testing done by a competent welding research firm.
-With the large amount of sponsor money spent on most racing series they surly can be called upon to assist with safety issues.
+With the large amount of sponsor money spent on most racing series they surely can be called upon to assist with safety issues.

 Email for recommendations.